v1k45/coinraven/readme.md

 **This tool is still in development and currently not intended to be used for production!**

 Coinraven is a simple wrapper over richard kiss' [Pycoin](https://github.com/richardkiss/pycoin/).
-It makes sending and receving bitcoins easily without having by providing a easy and flexible interface.
+It makes sending and receving bitcoins easily by providing a easy and flexible interface.

 ## How to use?